kdheepak/taskwarrior-tui/README.md

 2. Unzip the tar.gz file
 3. Run with `./taskwarrior-tui`.

-See <https://kdheepak.com/taskwarrior-tui/installation/> on instructions for using package managers for various platforms.
+See <https://kdheepak.com/taskwarrior-tui/installation/> on instructions for using package managers on various platforms.

 ### Configuration